-Explore the neighbourhood of Kampong Glam, the heart of Singapore’s Malay community.
-This is where the Malay Royalty once resided among Javanese, Sumatrans, Arabs, as well as Chinese communities, all of whom left their mark in different ways.
+Explore the eclectic district of Kampong Glam, the heart of Singapore’s Muslim community, and one of our most authentic neighbourhoods where you can still see and feel 19th-century Singapore.
+This is where the Malay Royalty once resided among Javanese, Sumatrans and Arabs, as well as Chinese and Indian communities, all of whom left their mark in different and fascinating ways.

-In the cool ambience of the nearby Malay Heritage Centre (the former Sultan’s Palace) you will learn the colourful and delightful, at times even romantic, history, heritage and culture of Singapore's Malay community.
+In the cool ambience of the nearby Malay Heritage Centre (the former Istana or Sultan’s Palace), you will delight in the colourful, at times even romantic, history, heritage and culture of Singapore's Malay community.

 Happy guests on past Tuesday Walking Tours are saying…….

 “I have been on many of Jane’s Tours, they are informative, fun, fascinating, just a true pleasure to spend time discovering this wonderful island.
 I’m always looking out for the next one.“

 “I particularly love the Tuesday walks exploring the different distinct areas of Singapore...including Tiong Bahru, Kampong Glam, Geylang and The Botanic Gardens to name a few.
 Jane and her team are knowledgeable without being over -facing; interesting in the telling of local stories and fun to be with. “

 “Jane’s tours are always fascinating.
 She recruits such excellent tour guides.
 We saw several temples and renovated shop houses.
 The history, diversity and cultural heritage of Singapore is so extensive and celebrated in these unique tours.
 Loved it thanks...”